 LITA Happy Hour

-This year the LITA Happy Hour continues the year long celebration of LITA's 50th anniversary.
-Expect anniversary fun and games.
-Make sure you join the LITA Membership Development Committee and LITA members from around the country for networking, good cheer, and great fun!
-There will be lively conversation and excellent drinks; cash bar.
+This year the LITA Happy Hour continues the year-long celebration of LITA's 50th anniversary, so expect lots of anniversary fun and games.
+Join LITA members from around the country for networking, good cheer, and lively conversation.
+Cash bar.